luis-barbara/infinexpense-api/README.md

 - Swagger UI: `http://localhost:8000/docs`
 - Redoc: `http://localhost:8000/redoc`

-4. Adminer (DB GUI) is exposed on host port `5432` mapped to container port `8080` in `docker-compose.yml`.
+4. Adminer (DB GUI) is exposed on host port `5432` mapped to container port `8080` in `docker compose.yml`.
 This can conflict with a local Postgres instance that also listens on `5432`; consider changing the host mapping (for example to `8080:8080`) to avoid port collisions.

 ## Run locally (without Docker)
 If you prefer running locally in a virtualenv or via Poetry: